horiz31/h31video/README.md

-# Simple Video Service for H31, PixC4-Pi
+# Simple Video Service for H31, PixC4-Pi and PixC4-Jetson

-This is a simple video streaming service built for the PixC4-Pi with plans to evolve into support for the PixcC4-Jetson.
+This is a simple video streaming service built for the PixC4-Pi and PixcC4-Jetson.
 It supports a single usb camera input that has both xraw and h.264 endpoints (MIPI to be done).
 No video switching etc. is used.

 It tries to create 4 different streams
 * LOS - A high quality stream, sent over the LOS network and derived from the H.264 endpoint